Stert

 There are great places to visit near Stert including some great historic monuments, ancient sites, historic buildings, country parks, lakes and villages.

-There are a number of historic monuments near Stert including Lansdowne Monument, Cherhill White Horse, and Avebury.
+The area around Stert features a number of interesting historic monuments including Lansdowne Monument, Cherhill White Horse, and Avebury.

 Avebury, West Kennet Long Barrow, The Sanctuary, and Silbury Hill are some of Stert best ancient sites to visit near Stert.